Did you know about 1 in 4 men will break a bone due to osteoporosis after age 50?

 During adolescence, the different musculoskeletal effects of testosterone and estrogen in males and females begin to emerge.

-In males, the changes of muscle and bone during puberty is due to increasing levels of testosterone and IGF-1 (insulin like growth factor, which plays a role in bone growth and development).
+In males, muscular and skeletal developments during puberty is due to increasing levels of testosterone and IGF-1 (insulin-like growth factor, which plays a role in bone growth and development).
 This results in increased muscle mass and strength.

 Why is this important?

-Because skeletal fragility in old age has to do with peak bone mass in young adulthood.
+Because skeletal fragility in old age is related to peak bone mass in young adulthood.

-The more you accrue when you’re younger, the better your chances for reducing your risk of osteoporosis later in life.
+The more bone mass you accrue when you’re younger, the better your chances of reducing your risk of osteoporosis later in life.
 And males tend to accrue a higher peak bone mass.

 The study showed that men had 35-42% larger bone areas than women.
 And while bone area increased equally over life in both sexes, men increased more in peripheral sites.